+During the Victorian Era, death was everywhere.
+The infant mortality rate was alarmingly high, countless lives were lost to industrial equipment, and all the while a single disease could take an entire family.
 With such an abundance of death, survivors were left full of anguish.
 Thus Spiritualism – the belief that ghosts exist and we can communicate with them – came into existence.

 Spiritualism was the answer many Victorians were seeking.
 An official religion, the Spiritualists’ National Federation, was started in the UK in 1890.
-Known today as the Spiritualists’ National Union, the organization has 350 affiliated churches with almost 16,000 full members and over 2,000 associate members in England.
+Known today as the Spiritualists’ National Union, the organisation has 350 affiliated churches with almost 16,000 full members and over 2,000 associate members in England.